Visiting Olympic National Park

 Water Sports & Fishing

-With many rivers, lakes, and miles of coastline, Olympic is a playground for paddlers, boaters, and anglers.
-The Elwha, Hoh, Queets, Quinault, and Sol Duc rivers offer rapids to suite multiple skill levels, while Lake Crescent, Lake Ozette, and Lake Quinault offer scenic views.
-Water skiing and towing by motorized boats is permitted on Lake Crescent and Lake Ozette only.
+With rivers, lakes, and miles of coastline, Olympic National Park is a dream for paddlers, boaters, and anglers.
+The Elwha, Hoh, Queets, Quinault, and Sol Duc rivers offer rapids to suit multiple skill levels, while Lake Crescent, Lake Ozette, and Lake Quinault provide calm waters and scenic views.
+Water skiing and towing by motorized boats are permitted on Lake Crescent and Lake Ozette.
 Those looking to drop a line can fish certain areas seasonally with the necessary permits.
 Find fishing regulations.

 Wildlife Viewing

-Olympic National Park is home to a multitude of species.
-Birdwatchers can spot bald eagles, northern pygmy owls, and more from among 300 species of birds found in the park’s diverse habitats.
-Roosevelt elk are often seen in the lower rain forests and valleys, while at higher elevations visitors can get a peek at Olympic marmots.
-Along the coast, don’t miss the chance to spot whales from April-May and October-November.
-And while rare, black bears can sometimes be spotted in the backcountry.
+Olympic National Park is home to a multitude of wildlife, including more than 300 bird species.
+Spot bald eagles, northern pygmy owls, Roosevelt elk, whales, and more.
+While rare, black bears can sometimes be spotted in the backcountry.
 Be sure to brush up on wildlife safety before heading out.

 Where to Stay